doorfortyfour/TileWorldCreator/docs/buildLayers.md

 ### 4-Tiles
 ![4tiles](img/new4Tiles.png)
 A 4-Tiles build layer uses only four tiles to build a complete map.
 Therefore tiles needs at least 2 adjacent neighbouring tiles to make sure that the map is completely "closed".
-This means that the assigned blueprint map will be subdivided and a instantiated tiles should be half the size of the cell size.
+This means that the assigned blueprint map will be subdivided and instantiated tiles should be half the size of the cell size.
 > It is recommended to enable `Scale tile by cell size` in the build layer when using a 4 Tiles build layer.

 ### 6-Tiles